SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/post-install-consideration.md

 **Summit Events Questions object**
-* Exisiting Picklist Values *(Note: this will be based on any custom picklist fields on the Summit Events Registration object)*
+* Existing Picklist Values *(Note: this will be based on any custom picklist fields on the Summit Events Registration object)*

 ---to be continued---